NVIDIA-Merlin/Transformers4Rec/codes/README.md

 ## How to Run?

 **Step 1.
-Get preprocessed e-commerce dataset **
+Get preprocessed e-commerce dataset**

 We prepared the sample preprocessed dataset and uploaded at Google drive.
-You can get it by running following script:
+You can get it by running following scripts:
 ```
-bash scripts/get_dataset.bash
+bash script/get_dataset.bash
 ```

 **Step 2.
-Run the training & evaluation code:**
+Run the training & evaluation code**
 ```
-bash scripts/run_transformer.bash
+bash script/run_transformer.bash
 ```

 ## NOTE